Cybersecurity Awareness Month: Your Safety Starts With You!

 - Be cautious with personal information: Limit what you share online and be mindful of social media privacy settings.

-- Report suspicious activity: If something feels off, alert your IT, security team or organisation immediately.
+- Report suspicious activity: If something feels off, alert your IT, security team, organisation or the police immediately.

 If you believe you have fallen victim to cybercrime, take immediate action.